 Thank you for the important work you do with regard to the conservation of endangered species.
 The CITES Secretariat has proven itself integral to the continued survival of earth's animals, making it one of the most important organizations currently in operation.

-However, your recent decision to allow the capture, sale, and exploitation of nearly 200 Zimbabwean elephant calves has raised significant concern among conservationists.
+However, your recent decision to allow the capture, sale, and exploitation of Zimbabwean elephant calves has raised significant concern among conservationists.
 According to the CITES report on the decision, the move will not have a significant impact on the African elephant "species."

 The Secretariat presumably reached this conclusion based on the IUCN's current assessment of the African elephant's conservation status.
 Yet the IUCN listing for Loxodonta africana also contains a taxonomic note: "Preliminary genetic evidence suggests that there may be at least two species of African elephant... [and a] third species... has also been postulated."
 The IUCN claims that more research is required before re-classification of the African elephant, and therefore the current assessment includes all elephant populations in Africa.